Teams at Deeson.

 A team member may be a member of more than one project at once, depending on the stage that a project is at.

 We keep the number of projects that a team member is involved in to a minimum.
-The less projects someone is dealing with, the better they can focus and not lose efficiency through context switching
+The fewer projects someone is dealing with, the better they can focus and not lose efficiency through context switching

 The Chapter is where professional learning, challenge and R&D happens.
 It’s also where professional line management takes place, including performance coaching and feedback.